SpicyLunchbox/SpicyLunchbox/README.md

 ## I'm a Pilot, Reader, and Software Engineer

-- 🌱 I’m working with Slalom Build as a Software Engineer
+- 🌱 I’m currently working with Slalom Build as a Software Engineer
 - 🥅 2022 Goals: Continue developement as a mid-level engineer

 ### Connect with me: